Narwallets/meta-pool/docs/beta-test.md

 ### Will contributors be rewarded?

-Yes, META (The governance token) will be awarded to collaborators.
-Your META will be awarded to your account during div-pool mainnet implementation.
+Yes, $META (The governance token) will be awarded to collaborators.
+Your $META will be awarded after Meta-Staking mainnet implementation.

 ### What will be the value of a META on mainnet?

 It's not clear now.
-It depend on the final tokenomics, it depends on the amount of funding the div-pool attracts, and the future $META demand.
+It depend son the final tokenomics, on the amount of staking the meta-pool attracts, and the future $META demand.

 ### How do I participate on the birth of the first BIG DAO on NEAR?

-1. You need to install Narwallets' [chrome-extension wallet](https://chrome.google.com/webstore/detail/narwallets/bnbmlmjhaohpobnjfifeghjmamjfolnb)
+1. You need to install latest/beta Narwallet chrome-extension wallet in **developer mode**.
+[Instructions here](https://github.com/Narwallets/beta-testing/README.md)
 2. [Create an account on testnet](https://wallet.testnet.near.org)
-3. You can get testnet nears [here](https://near-examples.github.io/token-printer/)
+3. You can get testnet NEAR tokens here [here](https://near-examples.github.io/token-printer/)
 4. Open the wallet, choose "testnet" as network and import the account into the wallet
 5. Go to [www.narwallets.com/dapp/testnet/meta](http://www.narwallets.com/dapp/testnet/meta)
 6. Open the wallet, select your testnet account and click "connect to web site"